sean-olson-e/Rapid-Application-Development-using-Angular-CLI/project_apps/4-creating-services/README.md

 # Creating & Using Services
 One key to a successful Angular application is the intelligent use of services.
 At first, the name ***servies*** might sound complex, but they're really not.
 A service is merely JavaScript class that can be used by one or components.
-What goes in the class s completely up to you, and determined by the needs of your application.
+What goes in a class is completely up to you, determined by the needs of your application.

 ## Step Four: Create a service to manage the cuisine-type options
 Currently, the cuisine-type-list is lost everytime the browser is refreshed, so we need to save the data, somewhere.
 We don't have a datbase connected